hellstorm-software/Kult-Rising/readme.md

     - fixed an issue causing SCP-173 to not have sound
     - fixed an issue causing SCP-173 to be able to be heard from anywhere on the level
     - fixed an issue causing SCP-173 to have a health bar
+    - added extra VHS tapes to the gas station
 ----------------------------------------------------------

 <h2>[OCT]</h2>